-Similarly, Thouless pumping via adiabatic and periodic modulation, which is topologically protected, has been observed in different artificial systems, e.g., metamaterials\cite{Ke,Cerjan,Jurgensen1,You,Sun,Jurgensen2}, nitrogen-vacancy centre in diamond\cite{Ma,Boyers}, photonic systems\cite{Jürgensen} and ultracold atoms\cite{Lohse,Nakajima1,Lu} by considering disorders \cite{Nakajima2}, interactions\cite{Walter}, or gains/losses\cite{Fedorova,Dreon}.
-Since its topological nature is robust only under adiabatic driving paths, it is also an important question to optimize the adiabatic process in practical implementations.
-Until now, some shortcut schemes have been proposed by next to nearest neighbour hopping and additions of a harmonic potential\cite{Schouten}, a family of finite-frequency protocols\cite{Malikis} and Bloch oscillations\cite{Liu}.
-But there is no scheme that is friendly to experiment.
-Therefore, it is still a challenge to propose a feasible and universal control protocol to optimize the speed and accuracy of adiabatic passage.
+Similarly, Thouless pumping via adiabatic and periodic modulation, which is topologically protected, has been observed in various artificial systems, including metamaterials\cite{Ke,Cerjan,Jurgensen1,You,Sun,Jurgensen2}, nitrogen-vacancy centre in diamond\cite{Ma,Boyers}, photonic systems\cite{Jurgensen} and ultracold atoms\cite{Lohse,Nakajima1,Lu} considering disorders \cite{Nakajima2}, interactions\cite{Walter}, or gains/losses\cite{Fedorova,Dreon}.
+Since its topological nature is robust only under adiabatic driving paths, optimizing the adiabatic process in practical implementations is crucial.
+Some shortcut schemes have been proposed, such as next to nearest neighbour hopping and the addition of a harmonic potential\cite{Schouten}, a family of finite-frequency protocols\cite{Malikis} and Bloch oscillations\cite{Liu}.
+But none are experimentally friendly.
+Therefore, proposing a feasible control protocol to optimize the speed and accuracy of the adiabatic passage remains a challenge.

-In this work, in the same spirit, we put forward a generic strategy for designing fast adiabatic protocols via a state transfer, which is in generic applicable to spin systems.
+In this work, we put forward a computationally efficient and experimentally friendly method for designing fast adiabatic protocols via a state transfer, which is in generic applicable to topological systems.
 The theoretical derivation for the adiabatic condition is first presented.
 We show that the adiabatic passage of parameter modulation can be determined through a simple calculation once the part of the eigenvalues of the system are obtained.
 More importantly, this method, which excludes auxiliary controls, will not increase experimental complexity.
-To present the advantages of our shortcut method, we apply this theory to investigate the state transfer in the non-Hermitian SSH model and the topological Thouless pump models.
-Compared to common linear parameter modulation, our shortcut method gives optimal adiabatic passages.
+To demonstrate the advantages of our shortcut method, we apply this theory to investigate the two-level Landau-Zener model, the state transfer in the non-Hermitian SSH model and the topological Thouless pump models.
+Compared to common linear parameter modulation, our shortcut method provides optimal adiabatic passages.

-\emph{{Universal shortut.}---} In general, a non-degenerate $N$-level non-Hermitian system under a time-modulation parameter $R(t)$ can be described simply as,
+\emph{{ Shortut method.}---} In general, a non-degenerate $N$-level non-Hermitian system under a time-modulation parameter $R(t)$ can be described simply as,